pactflow/example-consumer-cypress/README.md

 1. Cypress tests the React website running at `http://localhost:3000`.
 1. Pact tests within the Cypress suite mock out network calls, generating a contract file that captures the interactions between the two systems.
 The contract is stored in `pacts/example-cypress-consumer-pactflow-example-provider.json` if test run was successful.
-1. The contract is then published to a publicly available legacy Pactflow account at https://test.pactflow.io/pacts/provider/pactflow-example-provider/consumer/example-cypress-consumer/latest (login with username: `dXfltyFMgNOFZAxr8io9wJ37iUpY42M` / password: `O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`, example build https://travis-ci.com/github/pactflow/example-consumer-cypress)
+2. The contract is then published to a publicly available Pactflow account at https://testdemo.pactflow.io/pacts/provider/pactflow-example-provider/consumer/example-cypress-consumer/latest (login with username: `dXfltyFMgNOFZAxr8io9wJ37iUpY42M` / password: `O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`, example build https://github.com/pactflow/example-consumer-cypress/workflows)
-1. Provider build is triggered by a webhook to validate the contract that was just published (e.g. https://travis-ci.com/github/pactflow/example-provider/builds/177382089).
+3. Provider build is triggered by a webhook to validate the contract that was just published (e.g. https://github.com/pactflow/example-provider/workflows).
-1. Run `can-i-deploy` to see if the Web App is compatible with the Product API and if it is safe to release to production.
+4. Run `can-i-deploy` to see if the Web App is compatible with the Product API and if it is safe to release to production.

 ## Running the project

 - Run `npm i` to install cypress and related dependencies
 - Start the react app: `make mocked` (this uses a stubbed backend provided by [Pactflow](https://pactflow.io/features))
-- Run Cypress: `npx cypress open`
+- Run Cypress in GUI mode: `npm cypress:open:stubbed`
+- Run Cypress in CLI mode: `npm cypress:run:stubbed`

 There is also a `Makefile` to run via the CLI which is used by CI (GitHub Actions).

 ## Problem Statement & Use Cases

 ### 1. Improving the experience of Cypress testing

 Running UI tests can suffer from a number of issues:

 1. Flakiness - UI tests can be notoriously flakey if they are run against a real provider, due to the need to manage test data and mutations.